 Pupils will continuously build on their previous knowledge as they progress in their foreign language learning journey through the primary phase.
 Previous language will be recycled, revised, recalled and consolidated whenever possible and appropriate.

 Teachers will have a clear overview of what they are working towards and if they are meeting these criteria.
-They will use the long-term planning documents provided in the form of Language Angels unit planners to ensure the correct units are being taught to the correct classes at each stage of the scholastic year.
+They will use the long-term planning documents provided to ensure the correct units are being taught to the correct classes at each stage of the scholastic year.
 Short-term planning is also provided in the form of unit overviews (covering the learning targets for each 6-week unit) and individual lesson plans laying out the learning aims and intentions of each individual lesson within a unit.
 These planning documents ensure that teachers know what to teach and how to teach it in each lesson, across whole units and across each scholastic term.